 The student acquires the basic expertise to collect micro-samples for the experimental investigation and to plan programs of artificial aging that may reproduce the spontaneous or damage-induced degradation of the materials.
 The laboratory experience adds some awareness of the sensitivity of the experimental approach and the importance of combining Calorimetry and Thermal Analysis with other kinds of investigation.

 (In case of multiple editions, please check the period, as it may vary)

-Front Lectures: Fundaments of Thermodynamics: enthalpy and heat capacity Fundaments of Chemical Kinetics: progress degree of a given process Relationship between process rate and associate heat flux Experimental detection of the heat flux: various kinds of calorimeters Differential Scanning Calorimetry (DSC): examples of current instruments The calorimetric trace: base line, signal, underlying area Thermo-Gravimetry Analysis (TGA): how a thermo-balance works.
-TGA and DTG trace Combined TG and DSC: advantages of the combination and uses to characterize materials Calorimetric and thermal analysis applications for the characterization of the aging of materials associated with processes of: protein denaturation (parchments); crystallization (fats and oils); glass transition (amorphous materials); gelation (polysaccharides), aggregation, oxidation, decomposition.
-Principles of Thermo-Mechanical and Dynamico-Mechanical Analysis (TMA and DMA): current instruments Laboratory: Preparation and execution of an DSC experiment on material of interest in the field of cultural heritage Preparation and execution of a (TGA) experiment on material of interest in the field of cultural heritage Processing of DSC and TG traces obtained.
+Front Lectures: Fundaments of Thermodynamics: enthalpy and heat capacity Fundaments of Chemical Kinetics: progress degree of a given process Relationship between process rate and associate heat flux Experimental detection of the heat flux: various kinds of calorimeters Differential Scanning Calorimetry (DSC): examples of current instruments The calorimetric trace: base line, signal, underlying area Uso of the calorimetric trace to characterize materials Thermo-Gravimetry (TG): how a thermo-balance works.
+TG and DTG trace Combined TG and DSC: advantages of the combination and uses to characterize materials Rheology principles: visco-elasticity of materials Thermo-Mechanical and Dynamico-Mechanical Analysis (TMA and DMA): current instruments Laboratory: Preparation and performance of a DSC investigation on: parchment, papyrus, starch material Preparation and performance of a TG investigation on: wet paper, limestone